Justin0526/FED_MokeSellApp_website.zip/README.md

 ---

 ### 🎉 Acknowledgements
-We would like to extend our heartfelt gratitude to everyone who contributed to the development of the **MokeSell Interactive Web Application**:
+We would like to extend our heartfelt gratitude to everyone who contributed to the development of the **MokeSell: An Interactive Instrument Marketplace**:

 - **Our Lecturer** – for providing invaluable advice, constructive feedback, and motivation throughout the project.
 - **Our Teammates** – for their relentless dedication, hard work, and commitment.
 This project is a product of our collective effort, and while it may not be perfect, we take pride in what we have built together.